puffachu/OracleConsensusMVP/README.md

 This project outlines and simulates a core component of a decentralized oracle system: a **resilient data aggregation engine** capable of reaching consensus on any data type (prices, strings, complex JSON) without relying on hardcoded keys.
 This is only a MVP and there is a lot of room for improvement.
+It operates autonomously—it requires no predefined schemas or manual blacklists.
+This flexibility allows it to adapt instantly to any JSON data structure, from financial market feeds to complex data.

 ---